top of page

 What Is The California Solar Mandate?

 In 2018, California mandated that new single-family homes and multi-family dwellings up to three stories high install solar panels.
 This California solar panel law took effect on January 1, 2020, and is part of California’s building codes.
-The California Energy Commission (CEC) created the mandate, which is the first of its kind in the United States.
+The California Energy Commission (CEC) created the mandate, the first of its kind in the United States.

 Solar power systems on new construction projects must be able to generate all of the electricity on an annual basis.
 Because these properties haven’t been inhabited in the past, builders estimate the electricity needs of the home based on the climate zone and square footage.

-Does the California Solar Mandate Require Batteries?
+Does the California Solar Panel Law Require Batteries?

 Solar batteries are optional under the California Solar Mandate.
 However, if the solar system includes a battery storage system, such as the Tesla Powerwall or Enphase IQ battery, it can reduce the size requirement of the solar system by up to 25%.
 In addition, incorporating other energy-efficiency initiatives and demand-response measures reduces the size of the solar power system by 40% or more.